CAMgalaxy/CAMgalaxy.github.io/README.md

-# A C.A.M.
-Extended Logic 🐪
+# Data Collection Tool

-Cognitive-Affective Map Extended Logic (C.A.M.E.L.) 🐪 is an open-source software to draw Cognitive Affective Maps.
+The Data Collection Tool is an open-source software to draw Cognitive Affective Maps.
 It aims to offer people an easy and intuitive interface on which they could design mind map that can be analysed by researchers.

 ## Getting Started